emsaldarriaga/ODE_calibration_cea/README.md

-# ODE_calibration_cea
+# Calibration of an SEIR Model and applications to CEA
-Calibration for an SEIR model using direct search and applications to economic analysis.
+This project contains one script divided in two sections, Calibration of an SEIR model and Application to Economic Analysis.
+The former shows all steps needed to conduct a calibration using a direct search algorithm from data simulation to obtaining posterior distributions for the parameters of interest.
+The latter presents functions to implement a cost-effectiveness analysis using the results from the ODE and simulated interventions.
+All data is simulated and generated within the same script.